marshallshen/security_architecture_and_engineering/secure-sensitive_program.md

 ### SQL injection
 * If you invoke an external program, be aware of its parsing rules (language semantics).
-* Especially serious for languages like Shell, Perl, and Python, where data can be converted to statements and executed
+* Especially serious for languages like Shell, Perl, and Python, where data can be converted to statements and executed.

 ![SQL injection]()